Have you had orange diarrhea lately?

 When viewing the color of your bowel movement, lift the toilet seat up for a better view, and better lighting.

 I spoke with Edward Cruz Paredez, MD, section chief of gastroenterology at Scripps Memorial Hospital La Jolla.
 He explains, "Stool can vary in color for a number of reasons.
 The common colors of brown and green are due to the digestion of food and combination with yellow/green bile secreted by the liver."

-He continues: "...food with artificial yellow or orange coloring, or foods such as carrots, cilantro, collard greens, fresh thyme, kale, sweet potatoes, spinach, turnip greens, winter squash."
+But what about orange diarrhea?
+Dr. Paredez explains, "Orange diarrhea can be caused by food or supplements which contain orange food coloring, food with artificial yellow or orange coloring, or foods such as carrots, cilantro, collard greens, fresh thyme, kale, sweet potatoes, spinach, turnip greens, winter squash."

-“Orange diarrhea may be the result of infectious diarrhea, which causes rapid transit through the intestine, which limits the amount of bile in the stool, continues Dr. Paredez.
-“Less commonly it could also occur from a blockage of the bile ducts, which can be seen in cases of gallstones or bile duct or pancreatic cancers."
+Dr. Paredez continues, "Orange diarrhea may be the result of infectious diarrhea, which causes rapid transit through the intestine, which limits the amount of bile in the stool.
+Less commonly it could also occur from a blockage of the bile ducts, which can be seen in cases of gallstones or bile duct or pancreatic cancers."

 Bile duct cancer and pancreatic cancer are the life-threatening medical conditions that can result in orange diarrhea.
 However, this color in your bowel movements rarely means cancer.
 "In fact, biliary blockage from cancer more commonly produces 'white, grey or clay' colored stools," adds Dr. Paredez.